MugilanGN/Flowchart-Generator/README.md

 <img src="enter.png" alt="alt text">

-The following statements are the only ones allowed (yet).
-First the syntax is given, and then examples are given after the colon.

-  - INPUT: INPUT X
-  - OUTPUT: OUTPUT X ; OUTPUT "hello"
-  - IF: IF condition THEN
-  - ELSE
-  - ENDIF
-  - Process type blocks: x = x + 1

 STOP and START are automatically input by the program, so do not need to be added

 Indents don't affect the program, so nothing has to be indented, and incorrect indentation is allowed